-- Significantly slower than that of their peers starting from the same baseline - Failure to match or better the child/young person's previousrate of progress - Failure to close the attainment gap between rate of progress - Widening the attainment gap
+- Significantly slower than that of their peers starting from the same baseline - Failure to match or better the child/young person's previous rate of progress - Failure to close the attainment gap between the rate of progress - · Widening the attainment gap

-For pupils/young people with a statement of special educational needs / Education, Health and Care Plan there will be an annual review of the provision made for the child/young person, which will enable an evaluation of the effectiveness of the special provision.
+For pupils/young people with a statement of special educational needs / Education, Health and Care Plan, there will be an annual review of the provision made for the child/young person, which will enable an evaluation of the effectiveness of the special provision.
 The collation of all annual review evaluations of effectiveness will be reported to the Governing Body.

-3b The arrangements for assessing and reviewing the progress of pupils/youngpeople with special educational needs.
-Every student has their progress tracked on an on-going basis and formally at least twice a year.
-In addition to this, pupils/young people with special educational needs may have more frequent assessments of reading age, spelling age etc. The assessments we use are varied in line with the child/youngperson's needs and include standardised therapy assessments.
-Using these itwill be possible to see if pupils/young people are increasing their level of skills in key areas.
+3b The arrangements for assessing and reviewing the progress of pupils/young people with special educational needs

+Every student has progress tracked ongoing and formally at least twice a year.
+In addition, pupils/young people with special educational needs may have more frequent assessments of reading age, spelling age, etc. The assessments we use are varied in line with the child/young person's needs and include standardised therapy assessments.
+Using these will make it possible to see if pupils/young people are increasing their skills in key areas.

-If these assessments do not show adequate progress is being made priorities will be reviewed and adjusted.
+If these assessments do not show adequate progress, priorities will be reviewed and adjusted.

-3c The approach to teaching pupils/young people with special educational needsand disability teaching/therapy for all pupils/young people, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, staff understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered SEN Code of Practice (2014, 6.37)
+3c The approach to teaching pupils/young people with special educational needs and disability

+High-quality teaching, differentiated for individual pupils/young people, is the first step in responding to pupils/young people who have or may have SEND.
+Additional intervention and support cannot compensate for a lack of good-quality teaching.
+We regularly and robustly review the quality of teaching/therapy for all pupils/young people, including those at risk of underachievement.
+This includes reviewing and, where necessary, improving staff understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered SEN Code of Practice (2014, 6.37)